CrewCompliance

 Primary source categories we track

-• Federal OSHA construction standards in 29 CFR Part 1926.
+• Federal OSHA construction standards — 29 CFR Part 1926.

-What gets reviewed before templates are treated as production-ready
+What gets reviewed before templates ship

 1. State agency identity and jurisdiction are checked.